GetBatch: Distributed Multi-Object Retrieval

 GetBatch works on in-cluster data: sharded (with shards of any kind — TAR, TAR.GZ, TAR.LZ4, ZIP), or plain monolithic objects, or chunked objects.
 As long as the requested data is stored on the cluster’s target disks, GetBatch will assemble and return it.

-For TAR shards, GetBatch reads files via the shard index fast path when an index has been built for the shard — extracting an archpath entry becomes direct random access into the archive instead of a linear scan.
+For TAR objects with shard indexes, GetBatch reads files via the shard index fast path — extracting an archpath entry becomes direct random access into the archive instead of a linear scan.
 The index is persisted in the ais://.sys-shardidx system bucket and is consulted transparently by both GET and GetBatch.

 Remote (cold) GET is not supported.